dyinks/PY-Project/README.md

-# Basic-PY-Project
+# PY-Projects
-This repository contains basic codes on python programming. feel free to review the codes.
+This repository contains codes on python programming and a 2D PONG game. feel free to review the codes.